 Disney+ Favours Disclaimers Over Censorship (Mostly)

 It seems that the Walt Disney Company is a fan of my articles.
-When I complained and whinged about corporations censoring their own material, I referenced Dumbo and how it too would get its more controversial section the axe when it appear on Disney+, which I mentioned just after praising disclaimers as a superior alternative (utilised by Walt Disney for some of their DVD realises, and by Warner Bros for their old Looney Tunes content).
+When I complained and whinged about corporations censoring their own material, I referenced Dumbo and how it too would get its more controversial section the axe when it appears on Disney+, which I mentioned just after praising disclaimers as a superior alternative (utilized by Walt Disney for some of their DVD realizes, and by Warner Bros for their old Looney Tunes content).

 Now Disney+ is a reality and Dumbo has received no slashing (they must’ve agreed with me!), but merely a disclaimer for its culturally insensitive and outdated material, a decision that has both preserved history and garnered very little controversy.
 (Toy Story 2, on the other hand, is still without its end-credit faux-blooper scene, which was removed when the film was released on 4k home media earlier this year – perhaps a disclaimer for a far newer film would be too contentious).

 Unfortunately, the black sheep in Disney’s vault has yet again missed out on distribution – the 1946 musical Song of the South.
 Because of its portrayal of a grim time in US history for African-Americans (the Reconstruction era in the southeast) and whitewashing it in the idyllic sensibility Disney has always been known for, this film more than any other has received widespread controversy and has never been released on home media in the US (it has been released elsewhere in certain European and Asian countries).